RaffaelaCabriolu/MyDoc/help/faq.rst

 Can I install some software as a normal user without sudo rights?
 -------------------------------------------------------------------

+..
   Shall we add this flexibility?
-Yes.
-Please see the following section:
+  If Yes, we need to add instructions.

+..
+  Do we have to add the billing system here?

 Compute and storage quota
 =========================

 How can I check my disk quota and disk usage?
 ---------------------------------------------

+..
+  The "quota" command does give "none" now.

 To check how large your disk quota is, and how much of it you have used, you can use the following command::